 If you are unable to work due to a disability, ERISA regulations will play a substantial role in determining how you obtain benefits.
 Understanding ERISA and how it applies to your long-term disability claim can help you as you work through the process.
 An experienced New Jersey disability attorney can counsel you on the claim requirements based on your specific policy.

 How ERISA Applies to the Disability Claims Process

 A specific section of ERISA — 29 CFR §2560.503-1 —regulates claims procedures for benefits plans that are covered by the law.
 Plans providing disability benefits have an obligation to establish and maintain reasonable claims procedures.
 This includes:

-- All claims procedures and all applicable time frames are included in the summary plan description;
+- All ERISA claims procedures and all applicable time frames are included in the summary plan description;

-- The claims procedures do not include any provision that would inhibit a beneficiary from filing a claim (such as requiring a fee to file a claim);
+- The appeals procedures do not include any provision that would inhibit a beneficiary from filing a claim (such as requiring a fee to file a claim);

 - The claims procedures do not prevent an authorized representative from acting on behalf of a claimant; and